Software by Bruce Hill

 This is a Lua implementation of Hill Noise, made for use with the LOVE game engine, or generally with Lua.

 Sampleprof is a Lua profiling library that uses sample profiling (randomly interrupting the program to gather data points) to get a good picture of runtime hot spots while being minimally invasive.

 LuaDiffer is a simple Lua diff library, for comparing strings.

 Nuke is a silly little command line program that lets you nuke files from orbit with ASCII animations.
 Because sometimes mere deletion is too good for a file.

-2pend is a console double pendulum simulator that uses Termbox.
+2pend is a console double pendulum simulator written in C with no external libraries.
 It's just plain enjoyable to watch.

-TB Conway is a simple implementation of Conway's Game of Life using Termbox.
+TB Conway is a simple implementation of Conway's Game of Life written in C with no external libraries.
 Runs in the terminal and looks pretty.